-We’ve made the official move to year round homeschooling which I’ll address in another post.
-Today I wanted to share what we’re doing for Science this summer and the following four months.
-We’re taking a relaxed, living books approach to this and I think we’ve hit a home run with it.
+Today I’m sharing what we’re doing for Science this summer and fall.
+We’re taking a relaxed, living books approach to Chemistry and I think we’ve hit a home run with it.
+It is an excellent fit with our relaxed homeschooling philosophy.

-My thinking was that this could be an excellent introductory Chemistry series if they liked the books.
+My thinking was this would be an excellent introductory Chemistry series if they liked the books.
 The books have strong visuals which I knew would appeal to both of them.

 Well, they didn’t like The Elements.
 They loved it.